CU-DBMI/redirects/README.md

 **The downsides**:

 - More setup.
-- Your redirect lists are not truly 100% hidden from the public[^1].
+- Your redirect lists are not truly private, only obfuscated.[^1].
-- Editing YAML is slightly harder than typing in textboxes, so you could accidentally break the formatting.
+- Editing YAML is bit harder than typing in text boxes, so you could accidentally break the formatting.
 - If things go wrong, you have to troubleshoot it yourself or ask for help.

 ## How it works

-You have a **private** _redirects_ GitHub repository that contains your redirect lists as [`.yaml`](https://en.wikipedia.org/wiki/YAML) files.
+You have a **private** _redirects_ GitHub repository that contains your redirect lists as `.yaml` files.
 This is how you specify where you want to redirect from and to.
 You choose who can see or edit these lists using GitHub's permission settings.